 While all dogs sleep for at least half of every day, that doesn’t mean that you can’t also make them a bit happier to sleep just about anywhere by tiring them out.
 Yes, regular and rigorous exercise will make a difference with your dog as you look to enforce new rules.
 They’ll be happy to grab that floor cushion if they’ve been out walking all day.
 Not to mention, you can engage in extensive play sessions with your buddy so that he or she gets all the bonding necessary during the average day.
 All of this can lead to a happier resolution to this challenge.

-KONG has not only been in business for nearly 50 years, but we’re also a team of dog lovers.
-We’d have to be, as there’s no way we could provide the products and insight we possess if we didn’t have intimate knowledge of what it’s like to live with a dog or dogs.
-If you’re looking to reinforce your new furniture rule with treats, if you’re looking to spark that playtime with new toys or if you just want to do something nice for your friend as he or she adjusts to the new normal in your home, take a look at our KONG Club for monthly toys and treats to help with training and behavior. .
+If you’re looking to reinforce your new furniture rule with treats, spark that playtime with new toys or if you just want to do something nice for your friend as he or she adjusts to the new normal in your home, reach out to the pet coaches, vets and trainers at KONG Club for advice, guidance and support.
 Enjoy your fur-free couch!

 To subscribe with us, click HERE.